On Learning Latent Models with Multi-Instance Weak Supervision: Learning Under an Unknown Transition

 \subsection{ERM Learnability}

 Similarly to the known transition case, learnability requires us to learn under any data distribution $\+D$.
-Differently from Sections~\ref{section:known-mapping-single-classifier} and \ref{section:known-mapping-multi-classifiers}, to propose a necessary learning condition, we consider the distribution where the mass in $\+D$ is concentrated to a single label, i.e., all instances $x_i$ have the same gold label $l^*$, and hence, the training samples are all associated with the gold label vector ${\_y = \{l^*\}^M}$.
-In this case, it will be impossible to learn or to detect the errors, when there is a candidate transition $\sigma'\in\+G$ which maps the vector ${\_y'}$ that results after one or more misclassifications to the gold observation of $s$, i.e., ${\sigma(\_y) = \sigma(\_y')}$.
-Since the true $\sigma$ is unknown, to ensure learnability, conditions (i) and (ii) must not hold for each transition in $\+G$.
-Below, we summarize our learnability condition: \begin{definition}[Unambiguous transition space] Transition space $\+G$ is \emph{unambigous}, if for each ${\sigma' \in \+G}$, each diagonal label vector $\_y = (l_i,\dots,l_i)$, where ${l_i \in \+Y}$, and each $l_j \ne l_i$, where ${l_j \in \+Y}$, there exists a vector $\_y' \in \{l_i,l_j\}^M$, such that ${\sigma'(\_y') \ne \sigma(\_y)}$. \end{definition}
+Slightly differently from Sections~\ref{section:known-mapping-single-classifier} and \ref{section:known-mapping-multi-classifiers}, we start with the adversarial distribution where the mass in $\+D$ is concentrated to a single label, i.e., all instances $x_i$ have the same gold label $l_i$, and hence, the training samples are all associated with the gold label vector ${\_y = (l_i,\dots, l_i)}$.
+Suppose there is a certain probability that $f$ misclassifies $l_i$ as $l_j$.
+Then, the predicted label vectors will be in $\{l_i, l_j\}^M$.
+In this case, it will be impossible to detect the classification errors if there is a candidate transition $\sigma'\in\+G$ which maps all the vectors in $\{l_i, l_j\}^M$ to the gold observation of $s$.
+Below, we formalize our learnability condition: